Bound by Corruption by BelovedStranger

 “You’re a little spitfire, aren’t you,” he commented offhand.
 “You’re very unlike other miko I have come across.
 You’re too…outspoken, too aggressive for the shrine maiden’s docile life.”

-Her eyes became like flint, sparking a fire.
-Making his point.
+Her eyes became like flint, sparkling with fire.
+Which made his point.
 Still, she refuted, “You don’t know anything about me.”

 “I’d like to.”
 His response surprised her.
 And him by his sincerity.
 Not to use what he gleamed as leverage against her, or to manipulate her—though, that was true, too, but not the whole of it.
 Stranger and stranger.